 Household appliances can quickly cause serious damage to your home.
 They can also inflict injuries, such as a water heater regulator that fails or a kitchen appliance that catches the home on fire.

 An experienced attorney can help you establish a clear link between the product’s original defect and the damages you have experienced, giving you the funds to treat your injuries, repair your home, and be financially whole again.
-In all of these examples, the complexity of the individual defective product claim will demand the expertise of an experienced Smyrna defective product attorney.
+In all of these examples, the complexity of the individual defective product claim will demand the experience of an experienced Smyrna defective product attorney.

 The Different Types of Product Defects